Gavi supports HPV vaccines for national introduction and demonstration programmes

 Initial experience in offering HPV vaccination in Africa and Asia has been encouraging.
 Lessons learnt documents are available through the Reproductive Health Outlook Cervical Cancer library.

 WHO, the Alliance for Cervical Cancer Prevention, the Cervical Cancer Action coalition and the UNFPA have called for comprehensive cervical cancer prevention plans that include both vaccination of young girls and screening and treatment of women.

 Many organisations are actively involved with clinical and operational research, policy analysis and advocacy related to HPV vaccine.
 Collaborating partners and their main roles include:

 World Health Organization (WHO) offers technical information, standards and guidelines and in country planning and training;

 PATH supports operational research to inform decisions about how to introduce HPV vaccines;

 UNICEF provides a market informational note for HPV vaccines, highlighting current and projected demand, as well as anticipated supply availability during 2014–2017, brings expertise in social mobilisation and demand generation;

-United Nations Population Fund (UNFPA) brings expertise in reproductive health and identification of adolescent girls population estimates;
+United Nations Population Fund (UNFPA) brings expertise in reproductive health and identification of population estimates for adolescent girls;

 International Agency for Research on Cancer (IARC) carries out epidemiological studies assessing HPV type-specific prevalence among various populations;